Adjoint twisted Reidemeister torsion and Gram matrices: Preliminaries

-By \cite{P}, $\mathrm{Tor}(K, \{\mathbf h_k\}; \rho)$ depends only on the conjugacy class of $\rho.$ By for e.g. \cite{T}, the Reidemeister torsion is invariant under elementary expansions and elementary collapses of CW-complexes; and by \cite{M} it is invariant under subdivisions, hence defines an invariant of PL-manifolds and of topological manifolds of dimension less than or equal to $3.$
+By \cite{P}, $\mathrm{Tor}(K, \{\mathbf h_k\}; \rho)$ depends only on the conjugacy class of $\rho.$ By for example \cite{T}, the Reidemeister torsion is invariant under elementary expansions and elementary collapses of CW-complexes; and by \cite{M} it is invariant under subdivisions, hence defines an invariant of PL-manifolds and of topological manifolds of dimension less than or equal to $3.$